hasura/3factor-example/README.md

 ![event-triggers](assets/event-triggers.png)

+Note that if you're running this example project on macOS or Windows, the event triggers provided in `event-triggers.json` will need to be modified in order to work.
+The webhooks in the event triggers are pointing to `localhost`, e.g. `http://localhost:8081/validate-order`, and Hasura which is running from the Docker container is not able to connect to the Express server (`node localDevelopment.js`) running directly on `localhost` (not in Docker).

+The solution is to modify the event triggers so that Hasura within the Docker container can connect to the Express server on `localhost`, which is discussed in the [Hasura Docker Network Config](https://docs.hasura.io/1.0/graphql/manual/deployment/docker/index.html#network-config) docs.
+On macOS, the event trigger would be updated by replacing `localhost` with `host.docker.internal`, and on Windows replacing it with `docker.for.win.localhost`, e.g. the new event trigger would point to `http://host.docker.internal:8081/validate-order`.
+You'll need to make this change for all event triggers.

 This finishes the entire development cycle on our local machine.
-You can start testing the app now.
+You can start testing the app in a hosted environment now.

-### Step 5: Use serverless functions
+### (Optional) Step 5: Use AWS Lambda to host serverless functions

-Now, that you have locally developed and tested your app.
-Let's deploy all these functions to AWS Lambda and update the Event Triggers from localhost HTTP APIs to Lambda APIs.
+Now that you have locally developed and tested your app, let's deploy all these functions to AWS Lambda and update the Event Triggers from localhost HTTP APIs to Lambda APIs.

 Serverless functions are a crucial component of 3factor as it provides infinite scale, no-ops and optimal cost.